language to be deleted (2) new language

 (g) The level of care determination, and placement decision, and recommendations for mental health services must be documented in the child's record.

-Effective July 1, 2006, if a child is admitted to a treatment foster care setting, residential treatment facility, or acute care hospital for emergency treatment or held for emergency care by a regional treatment center under section 253B.05, subdivision 1, the level of care determination must occur within five working days of admission.
+Effective July 1, 2006, if a child is admitted to a treatment foster care setting, residential treatment facility, deleted text begin or acute care hospital for emergency treatmentdeleted text end or held for emergency care by a regional treatment center under section 253B.05, subdivision 1, the level of care determination must occur within five working days of admission.

 Effective January 1, 2000, vendors of room and board are eligible for chemical dependency fund payment if the vendor: